 Set your phone to 'stun'

 Right up to the moment it all went wrong, I had been feeling pretty pleased with myself.
 Because it had been a really tough brief, yet it all seemed to be going so well.
-I had been asked to create an experiential workshop on customer care, and deliver it, solo, as a participatory session for 140 people!
-I had serious doubts at first as . . . → Read More: Set your phone to ‘stun’
+I had been asked to create an experiential workshop on customer care, and deliver it, solo, as a participatory session for 140 delegate from my local PCT!
+I had serious . . . → Read More: Set your phone to ‘stun’

 Dude, where’s my delegates.....?